 Compensation for Your Injuries

-If you can convince a jury that someone bears responsibility for the defective product, then you can receive compensation for your injuries, including economic and non-economic damages.
+If you can convince a jury that someone bears responsibility for the defective auto product, then you can receive compensation for your injuries, including economic and non-economic damages.

 Economic damages include: